-Beetroot, commonly referred to as beets, is a popular root vegetable containing plenty of nutrients.
+Beetroot, commonly called beet, is a root vegetable containing plenty of nutrients.
 But can dogs eat beets?
 Or are they toxic to our canine friends?
 Read on to find out more.

 Are Beets Toxic to Dogs?